rashad101/AIAgent_with_neo4j/README.md

 Installation requirements:

-A knowledge graph is constructed form the movies collected from https://www.themoviedb.org/
+A knowledge graph is constructed form the movies collected from https://www.themoviedb.org/ Further details on the graph used in this project can be found here: https://github.com/neo4j-graph-examples/recommendations

 ```commandline
 conda create -n aiagent -y python=3.10.0 && conda activate aiagent